RMITLibrary/easy_cite/markdown/vancouver.md

 <!-- first accordion item -->
 ###### start-subtype-content

+In the Vancouver referencing style sources are acknowledged by inserting a **number** in-text.
+A reference list at the end of the document is arranged in **numerical** order.
+This style is often used in the health sciences.

 **Important: This is a guide only**.
 To avoid losing marks:

-Confirm the referencing requirements of your school with your lecturer, and
+- Confirm the referencing requirements of your school with your lecturer.

-Use <a href="http://www.nlm.nih.gov/citingmedicine" target="_blank">Citing medicine: the NLM style guide for authors, editors, and publishers (2nd ed.)</a> (opens in a new tab) to clarify referencing rules or if you need more examples.
-This guide is based on this publication.
+- Use <a href="http://www.nlm.nih.gov/citingmedicine" target="_blank">Citing medicine: the NLM style guide for authors, editors, and publishers (2nd ed.)</a> (opens in a new tab) to clarify referencing rules or find more examples.
+Easy Cite Vancouver referencing guide is based on this publication.

-The Vancouver referencing style is a **numbered system**, predominantly used in the medical field.
-Authorship is acknowledged using a number to represent a reference.
-From the in-text reference number, the reader may consult the reference list for full publication details.

 ###### end-subtype-content